Fr0sT-Brutal/awesome-pascal/README.md

 * [SDL2](http://www.freepascal-meets-sdl.net/) ([GitHub](https://github.com/ev1313/Pascal-SDL-2-Headers)).
 Pascal SDL 2 Headers.
 Simple DirectMedia Layer is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.

-* [SFML](https://github.com/CWBudde/PasSFML).
-Pascal SFML Headers.
+* [SFML](https://github.com/CWBudde/PasSFML). `[Delphi]` `[FPC]` Pascal SFML Headers.
 SFML provides a simple interface to the various components of your PC, to ease the development of games and multimedia applications.
 It is composed of five modules: system, window, graphics, audio and network.
 Currently Delphi and FPC/Lazarus are supported.
 However, due to a compiler incompatibility with the Delphi compiler (solved with workarounds), FPC is recommended at the moment.

 * [pasvulkan](https://github.com/BeRo1985/pasvulkan).
 Vulkan header generator, OOP-style API wrapper, framework and prospective Vulkan-based game engine for Object Pascal.

 * [DarkGlass](https://github.com/chapmanworld/DarkGlass).
 DarkGlass is a general purpose game engine written using Delphi.

-* [JEDI-SDL](https://sourceforge.net/projects/jedi-sdl).
-Pascal headers for SDL from JEDI.
+* [JEDI-SDL](https://sourceforge.net/projects/jedi-sdl). `[Delphi]` `[FPC]` Pascal headers for SDL from JEDI.
 Works with Delphi, Kylix, Free Pascal, Gnu Pascal and TMT Pascal.

 ## Communications ##